genekogan/LoggerOld/README.md

 # Logger

-[Logger](http://genekogan.com/writing/intro-to-logger.html) is a mostly personal project to create a quick and simple interface to log notes, ideas, commentary, and conversations in an electronic journal to keep an ongoing record of my own personal activities.
+[Logger](http://genekogan.com/writing/intro-to-logger.html) is a mostly personal project to create a quick and simple dashboard to log notes, ideas, commentary, and todo lists into an electronic journal to keep an ongoing record of my own personal activities.
 Entries are placed into a database along with a timestamp and geolocation (when connected to internet), with various twitter-style reserved characters used to track entities over time.
+There is also functionality for making simple, locally-served to-do lists.

-The following conventions apply:
+In the note-taking component, the following conventions apply:

-	@ locations
+	@   locations (e.g. @NewYork)
-	~ people
+	~   people (e.g. ~AbrahamLincoln)
 	#   project, thing, tag
-	$ learn
-	! idea
+	!() idea
-	& comment
+	%() comment
-	? question
+	?() question
-	^ web link
+	^() web link

 The logging utility is written in python and the database is maintained using [SQLite](http://www.sqlite.org/).
 Alfred is used to make a convenient shortcut for adding entries.